hguillaume/garderie.app/README.md

-Web application in ASP.NET Core, C# and Vue.
+Web application in ASP.NET Core, C# and React.

 > [!NOTE]
 > You need a database garderie.app2